-Yet, for too long, utilitarianism has been symbolized by uninspiring notation such as the summation sign.
+Yet, for too long, utilitarianism has been symbolized by uninspiring notation such as ∑ (the symbol for summation).
 As a normative outlook that unites people regardless of nationality for action and social change, utilitarianism deserves better.

 The utilitarian flag seeks to represent, with simple iconic symbolism, the most distinctive elements of utilitarianism: inclusiveness, impartiality, hedonism, aggregation, and indifference to distribution.

 The five-pointed stars represent individuals: Everybody is a star, that is, in the sense that each individual is included and counts equally in the utilitarian calculus.

 The number of stars mirrors the number of points of each star.
 This reflects the utilitarian ideal that the collective should be treated as if it were one and the same individual.
 The distinction between individuals lacks moral significance.

 Yellow is the colour of happiness.
 The yellow background, accordingly, represents the hedonistic part of classical utilitarianism: Happiness is the only thing good in itself.

 The smile of stars represents the aggregate of happiness, which is what classic utilitarianism seeks to promote.
 The flag does not feature the smiles of individual stars; it features the smile they form together.
 This represents the utilitarian tenet that it is our aggregated, collective happiness that matters, not merely the individual happiness of particular people.

 Finally, in the smile of stars, some stars are higher up than others.
 This represents the utilitarian indifference to distribution.
 Sometimes, in order to realize the greatest collective happiness, some individuals have to be better off than others.
 Similarly, utilitarianism sometimes favours trade-offs in which some individuals are made worse off for the greater good of the many.